prominenceai/deepstream-services-library/docs/overview.md

 * **Polygon Areas** - criteria is met when a specific point of an object's bounding box - south, south-west, west, north-west, north, etc - is within the Polygon

 The following image was produced using:
-* Occurrence Trigger filtering on Any Class Id to hide/exclude the Object Text and Bounding Boxes.
+* An Occurrence Trigger to hide/exclude the Object Labels and Bounding Boxs for the detected objects.
+Note: Labels and Bounding Boxes may be disabled using the OSD API as well.
-* Occurrence Trigger filtering on Person Class Id as criteria, using:
+* Occurrence Trigger filtering on Person Class-Id as criteria, using:
-  * Polygon "Area of Inclusion" as additional criteria,
+  * A Polygon "Area of Inclusion" as additional criteria,
-  * Fill Object Action to fill the object's bounding-box with an opaque RGBA color on criteria met
+  * A Fill Object Action to fill the object's bounding-box with an opaque RGBA color when the Trigger criteria is met.

 ![Polygon Area](/Images/polygon-screenshot.png)